niickmerc/MiProperties/README.md

 that often accompany real estate investment and management.

 ## Who Could Use This App?
-There are two main user groups that may benefit from using my application
+There are two main user groups that may benefit from using my application:

 1. Professional Landlords
 2. Property Management Companies / Managers